bella-silveira/image-recognition/README.md

 ##Run

 First, run `python 2-hist.py` to generate the image features to feed the neural network.
-Then, run `python multi-layer.py` to actually run the neural network that recognizes the images.
+Then, run `python multi-layer.py` to actually run the neural network that recognizes the image patterns.